wordofwarning/wordofwarning.org/current/2016-autumnwinter/2destlang/index.md

 #### In Brief
 An exploration of masculinity, maleness, gender and power.

-A very playful examination of being a man, and what expectations and ambitions that creates, performed by a woman and a man, with live vinyl DJing and a DIY building project.
+A very playful examination of being a man, and what expectations and ambitions that creates, performed by a woman and a man.

 #### Venue + Booking Details
 Date: Thursday 10 November 2016, 8pm